Equitable Distribution in Virginia

 This article gives an overview of equitable distribution in Virginia.

-Equitable distribution is a process by which a court determines and distributes the spouses' marital assets, debts, and property (real, personal, tangible, intangible, liquid, and non-liquid).
+What is equitable distribution?Equitable distribution is a process by which a court determines and distributes the spouses' marital assets, debts, and property (real, personal, tangible, intangible, liquid, and non-liquid).

-Equitable distribution is a three-step process.
+How does the court equitably divide property?Equitable distribution is a three-step process.
 First, the court determines title, ownership, and value and of property and debts.
 For example, who is listed on the deed to the house, title to the vehicle, or owner of the bank account?
 This shows ownership.
 Valuing high dollar assets sometimes requires the use of an expert.
 For example, you might need an appraiser to appraise a house or an accountant to value a business.

 Second, the court must decide whether the property or debt is marital, separate, or hybrid (called "classification").
 There are three classifications for property and debts: marital, separate, and hybrid (a combination of separate and marital).
 People often think ownership determines classification, but that is not true.
 For example, a car's title is in one spouse's name, but it could be marital, separate, or hybrid property.
 To determine classification, the court must review the source of the funds to purchase the property, when the property was purchased, any change to its ownership since it was acquired, and how value was added since its acquisition, among other information.